Creativity: The not-so-secret weapon of B2B marketing

 Who is it in your firm that is responsible for creativity in B2B marketing campaigns?
 Everyone.
 Your entire team should understand the importance of coming up with creative ideas to promote your company’s value.

 But, given that consensus is the enemy of creativity, how do you collaborate effectively without creating a ‘camel’.
 At DPR&Co we believe it is possible to bring a team together of creative ideas.
 It’s a question of when in the process the come together and what they’re asked to contribute.
-Our New Real process is a proven way of honoring the inputs of internal experts while ensuring customer-focused communications.
+Our New Truth process is a proven way of honouring the inputs of internal experts while ensuring customer-focused communications.

 Throwing creativity into the B2B marketing mix